 Nay, it is petter yet.
-Give her this letter; for it is a 'oman that altogether's acquaintance with Mistress Anne Page: and the letter is, to desire and require her to solicit your master's desires to Mistress Anne Page.
-I pray you, be gone: I will make an end of my dinner; there's pippins and cheese to come.
+Give her this letter; for it is a 'oman that altogether's acquaintance with and require her to solicit your master's desires to make an end of my dinner; there's pippins and cheese to come.